Perth Zoo: Exhibits

-Perth Zoo largest three precincts are (alphabetically) the African Savannah, the Asian Rainforest and the Australian Bushwalk, with many others including the Australian Wetlands, Nocturnal House, Penguin Plunge, Primate Trail, Reptile Encounter and the zoo's Main Lake.
-All the exhibits are designed to mimic the animals' natural habitats and utilise passive barriers where possible, to improve the wellbeing of the animals.
+Perth Zoo's largest three precincts are the African Savannah, the Asian Rainforest and the Australian Bushwalk, with other precints including the Australian Wetlands, Nocturnal House, Penguin Plunge, Primate Trail, Reptile Encounter and the zoo's Main Lake.
+All the exhibits are designed to mimic the animals' natural habitats and utilise passive barriers where possible, to improve the well-being of the animals.

 African Savannah

-The African Savannah (opened in 1991) replaced a variety of barred cages, and was the largest construction project undertaken at the zoo when it was created.
-The exhibit recreates the African savannah.
+The African Savannah opened in 1991 and replaced a variety of barred cages.
+It was the largest construction project undertaken at the zoo when it was created, and the exhibit recreates the African savannah.
 Visitors view the animals from a path that simulates a dry riverbed running through the savannah.
 The resident animals are: